Enspire-Tech/openapi-connectors/src/main/resources/ARTIFACT_README.md

 * /api/v1/aquarius/assets/ddo/encryptashex

 ### Issues
-1. Schema can't be nul'
+1. Schema can't be null
     + The request body has a content type of octet-stream.
 Only JSON request bodies are supported.
     + Affected operations:
       * /api/v1/aquarius/assets/ddo/encrypt